Annual Governance Statement 2021-22

 • A Risk Management Strategy which includes guidance to assist officers in recognising and managing risk and an escalation regime which includes reporting to members.

-• The defined standards for customer service, supported by a corporate complaints procedure which is well established and available to customers on the website or at the council’s offices.
+• Defined standards for customer service, supported by a corporate complaints procedure which is well established and available to customers on the website or at the council’s offices.

 • A pay and reward structure which is equitable for employees and meets the requirements of the Single Status Agreement of 1997.